 From early 2014, RIA combined forces with the Museum of Indonesian Arts Inc. (MIA) to co-present select Indonesian art objects as part of MAMU and in public exhibitions.
-With fine examples of textiles from most parts of the Archipelago, particularly Eastern Indonesia; Javanese leather shadow puppets and Javanese dance masks as well as paintings on all sorts of materials from various parts of Indonesia but mainly from Java and Bali; kendi (drinking water containers) from many parts of Indonesia, treasures from Lombok and Sumatra, and access to the collections of our friends, the Museum of Indonesian Arts Inc has a collection of visual arts to match the holdings of MAMU, so that together MIA and MAMU collections may be deemed to have collections of National Significance.
-For more information about MIA, visit the organisation’s website here.
+With fine examples of textiles from most parts of the Archipelago, particularly Eastern Indonesia; Javanese leather shadow puppets and Javanese dance masks as well as paintings on all sorts of materials from various parts of Indonesia but mainly from Java and Bali; kendi (drinking water containers) from many parts of Indonesia, treasures from Lombok and Sumatra, the Museum of Indonesian Arts Inc and its members have collections of visual arts that complement the holdings of MAMU.
+In recognition of their collaborative work, Australia’s federal government awarded MIA and MAMU a Community Heritage Grant in October 2014 to fund a project that would assess the significance of their holdings.
+The project outcome, announced through the National Library of Australia in Canberra in 2015, deemed that MIA and MAMU have collections of National Significance.

 Visit the RIA Gallery